ApurveshNawale/Stock-market-prediction/README.md

 # Stock-market-prediction
+This project utilizes machine learning techniques to forecast future stock prices based on historical market data.
+It is designed for data enthusiasts, financial analysts, and anyone interested in leveraging predictive modeling to make informed investment decisions.

 ## Overview
 This project aims to predict stock prices using machine learning techniques based on historical market data.
 Leveraging a diverse dataset sourced from Kaggle, we explore various models and methodologies to develop accurate predictions of future stock prices